-After a lengthy absence Canan has returned to its original comic book home, Marvel Comics which first published his stories back in the 70’s.
-Roy Thomas penned those classic tales and now Jason Aaron has taken up the writing duties to give his own spin on things.
-It is not a reboot or even a fresh start as this first issue pretty much lays out Conan’s entire life from being born on the battlefields to eventually becoming King.
+After a lengthy absence, Canan has returned to its original comic book home, Marvel Comics which first published his stories back in the 70s.
+Roy Thomas penned those classic tales and now Jason Aaron has taken up the writing duties to give his spin on things.
+It is not a reboot or even a fresh start as this first issue pretty much lays out Conan’s entire life from being born on the battlefield to eventually becoming King.

-Conan is an interesting character to bring back in this era of the “Me Too” movement, he was the original unstoppable killing machine and the original stories are filled with actions that would not be tolerated if published today.
-Perhaps that is where the framing device of spanning the different eras came in, sure they show Conan younger and at his most aggressive (both in violence and sex) but also temper that by showing the characters growth as a King who brings fair laws to the country.
-It may be one of the better ways to may Conan “acceptable” to the modern audience but we will have to see how effective it is over the course of an ongoing series.
-I did note that the first issue also uses the smaller Legacy Numbering as well and this would have been #276, this has been one of Marvels best ideas in years and makes it easier to track a characters run over a series of reboots and new series launches.
+Conan is an interesting character to bring back in this era of the “Me Too” movement, he was the original unstoppable killing machine, and the original stories are filled with actions that would not be tolerated if published today.
+Perhaps that is where the framing device of spanning the different eras came in, sure they show Conan younger and at his most aggressive (both in violence and sex) but also temper that by showing the growth of the characters as a King who brings fair laws to the country.
+It may be one of the better ways to may Conan “acceptable” to the modern audience but we will have to see how effective it is throughout an ongoing series.
+I did note that the first issue also uses the smaller Legacy Numbering as well and this would have been #276, this has been one of Marvel’s best ideas in years and makes it easier to track a character’s run over a series of reboots and new series launches.

 Conan the Barbarian #1